Strings and skyrmions on domain walls: Analytic solution

-Another strategy of solving the system \eqref{system} numerically may turn out to be helpful.
-The form of the analytic solution written down in (\ref{anphi}, \ref{anchi}) suggests such a change of variables that the new variable is defined on a finite interval.
+A different strategy of solving system~\eqref{system} numerically may be of help, though.
+The form of the analytic solution (\ref{anphi},~\ref{anchi}) suggests such a change of variables that the new variable is defined on a finite interval.
 Under this kind of transformation, the vacuum values of the fields at infinity become the boundary values at the ends of the said finite interval.
-Specifically, \eqref{system} compels us to try the change of variables \footnote{~In principle, one can use any function mapping an infinite interval onto a finite segment, like $z = \kappa \tan \dfrac{\xi \, \pi}{2}$ or $z = \dfrac{\xi}{(1-\xi)}$.}
+Specifically,~\eqref{system} compels us to try the change of variables \footnote{~For this purpose, one can use any function mapping an infinite interval onto a finite segment, e.g., $z = \kappa \tan \dfrac{\xi \, \pi}{2}$ or $z = \dfrac{\xi}{(1-\xi)}\;$.}

-with $\kappa$ being a free parameter, and $\xi$ being a new argument defined on the interval $[-1, 1]$.
+with $\kappa$ being a free parameter, and $\xi$ being a new argument defined on the interval ${[-1, 1]}$.
 However, under this substitution, the equations acquire singular points at the ends of the interval, even though the desired solutions stay nonsingular there.
-Having performed a substitution \eqref{chacha1}~---~or another transformation to a variable belonging to a finite domain~---~one can choose from an arsenal of methods developed to solve the boundary values problem.
+Having performed a substitution~\eqref{chacha1}~---~or another transformation to a variable belonging to a finite domain~---~one can choose from an arsenal of methods developed to solve the boundary values problem.

-In \cite{GaniLizRad}, an important problem of energy levels of a "bare" (with $\chi = 0$ everywhere) domain wall was discussed.
-Bases on a known spectrum of modified P\"{o}schl-Teller potential it provided a much better estimate than \cite{KurSh}, where the potential was just approximated by a parabolic well.
-But in general both results can't give an exact result for energy levels of a non-"bare" wall, since condensation of $\chi$ also changes the profile of $\varphi$.
+In~\cite{GaniLizRad}, an important problem of energy levels of a ``bare'' domain wall (with $\chi = 0$ everywhere) was discussed.
+Based on the known spectrum of a modified P\"{o}schl-Teller potential, it provided a much better estimate than~\cite{KurSh} where the potential was approximated with a parabolic well.
+In general, neither of these results renders exact values of the energy levels of a non-``bare'' wall, because the condensation of $\chi$ also changes the profile of $\varphi$.